MileHacker Logo

 • Workshops and classes: Private workshops might be available for pottery, local crafts (wickerwork), or traditional music/dance.

-• Cultural performances: Local folklore groups perform traditional Azorean dances and music, especially during summer festivals.
+• Cultural performances: Local folklore groups perform traditional Azorean dances and music, especially during festivals in the summer.

 • Community-based tourism: Rural accommodations or agroturismo experiences share insights into local farming life and traditions.